Tesla Robotaxi, Robovan, and Robot arstechnica.com

 Musk — for the featherweight of his words — said the Robotaxi would cost “less than $30,000” and be available “before 2027” — that is, to be clear, not “today”.
 If this thing ever ships, it will still require car-like infrastructure and ample space, even though it carries only two people.

 Public transit, which is available today, is the very definition of democratized transportation, especially if it has been carefully considered for the needs of people with disabilities.
-It is inexpensive, requires less space per person than any car, and has a beneficial feedback loop of safety and usage.
+It is inexpensive for end users, requires less space per person than any car, and has a beneficial feedback loop of safety and usage.
 I am not arguing the two cannot coexist; perhaps some of this stuff makes sense in low-density sprawl.
 But I have little confidence the future will look like Musk’s vision, or that Tesla will be delivering it.
 Why would anyone still believe this too-rich carnival barker who lies all the time?